gravitational/teleport/docs/4.2/architecture/teleport_architecture_overview.md

 ![Node Membership Authentication](../img/node_cluster_auth.svg)

-When the node receives a connection request, it checks with the Auth Server to validate the node's public key certificate and validate the Node's cluster membership.
+When the node receives a connection request, it checks with the Auth Server to validate the node's certificate and validate the Node's cluster membership.

 If the node certificate is valid, the node is allowed to access the Auth Server API which provides access to information about nodes and users in the cluster.